marthijnm/repit-support/manual.md

 1. Open **Templates** and tap **plus (+)** for **New template**.
 2. Enter a template name.
-3. Tap **Add exercise** and choose an exercise.
+3. Tap **Add exercise**.
+4. Choose an existing exercise, or use **Create new exercise** if the exercise you need is not yet in your library.
-4. Repeat for the other exercises in your plan.
+5. Repeat for the other exercises in your plan.
-5. Set the reps and weight for each planned set by tapping the corresponding value and confirming the adjustment with **Done**.
+6. Set the reps and weight for each planned set by tapping the corresponding value and confirming the adjustment with **Done**.
-6. Use **Add set** for extra sets.
+7. Use **Add set** for extra sets.
 A new set copies the preceding set's values.
-7. Swipe a set row to reveal its delete control if you want fewer sets.
+8. Swipe a set row to reveal its delete control if you want fewer sets.
 At least one set must remain for each exercise.
-8. Use **Reorder exercises** and drag the rows into your preferred order, then return to the editor.
+9. Use **Reorder exercises** and drag the rows into your preferred order, then return to the editor.
-9. Tap **Save**.
+10. Tap **Save**.

 New exercises added to a template start with three sets of 12 reps at zero weight.
 Update them to match your plan.
 A template requires a name and at least one exercise.

+### Create a missing exercise while editing a template

+You do not need to leave an unfinished template when the exercise you want is not yet in your library.

+1. In the template editor, tap **Add exercise**.
+2. Search the existing exercise library first.
+3. Tap **Create new exercise** to open the exercise form.
+4. If you entered at least three characters in the search field, the action includes that text—for example, **Create exercise “Pendulum”**.
+Repit uses it as the initial exercise name.
+5. Review and complete the name.
+A partial search term remains fully editable, so you can change “Pendulum” to “Pendulum Squat”.
+6. Choose the **Primary muscle group** and optionally add secondary muscle groups and notes.
+7. Tap **Save**.

+After saving, Repit adds the new exercise to your exercise library, selects it for the template, and returns you to the template editor.
+Its planned sets start with three sets of 12 reps at zero weight, just like any other exercise newly added to a template.

+The exercise is saved independently of the template.
+If you later cancel the template editor without saving the template, the newly created exercise remains available in your exercise library.

 <!-- > **Screenshot 04 — Template editor:** Show a named template with two exercises, numbered set rows, reps and weight values, Add set, Add exercise, Reorder exercises, and Save.
 Two images may be used if these controls do not fit together. -->
 ![Template editor](screenshots/screenshot-04a-Template-editor.png)